katisunray/katisunray.github.io/src/content/products/t-shirts.md

   - Material: 100% cotton.
   - Recommended to choose a size bigger than your regular size due to normal shrinkage (≈5-7%).
 - Kids Gildan Heavy Cotton™ Youth T-shirt (classic fit for loose comfort — size 6 onwards).

-Email us to request sizing guidance or to join the waitlist for the next print run.